ChalmersGU-data-structure-courses/dsabook/src/H04-open-hashing.md

 Here we will show the implementation of a **hash map**.
 Implementing a hash set is very similar, and even simpler.

-A separate chaining hash map consists of an internal array of key-value maps.
+A separate chaining hash map consists of an internal array `bins` of key-value maps.
 We don't have to specify what kind of maps just yet, but we will use a simple [linked list map](#implementing-maps-using-lists) because the idea is that each bin will only contain a couple